National Phi Zeta Awards Guidelines

 *For the 2021 Research Manuscript Award competition, the deadline for manuscript submission is Monday, February 15th by 5 pm Central.

 Submit each manuscript with a completed Manuscript Award Nominee form

-Recipients of each award will be selected by the National Phi Zeta Awards Committee.
-This committee comprises five Phi Zeta members from institutions with Phi Zeta chapters.
-Each member serves a 5-year term, ascending to the chair position in the terminal year of committee appointment.
-The committee members will fulfill their terms on the committee even if they leave the institution or chapter.
+Recipients of each award will be selected by the rotating National Phi Zeta Awards Committee.
+The manuscript review process will task 8 chapters per year with reviewing a subset of submitted manuscripts.
+Under this process, any one chapter is only responsible for reviewing manuscripts once every 4 years.
+Chapter officers will receive a subset of 6-8 of the submitted manuscripts and delegate their review, using a supplied rubric, to 2-4 of their basic science and clinical science faculty.
+Reviewers must be Phi Zeta members, either active or honorary, of their local chapter.
+Chapter officers and designated reviewers can assign reviews to their senior residents or graduate students, if they wish.
+As is the case for faculty reviewers, the resident or graduate student reviewers must be members of their Phi Zeta chapter.
 The winning manuscripts will be selected on the basis of originality, scientific significance of the work, relevance to veterinary medicine, quality of the study performed, and clarity of the writing, tables and illustrations.
 If, in the collective judgment of the Awards Committee, none of the submissions in one or both categories meets the Committee’s criteria for excellence in that category, the Committee has the prerogative not to name a winner for that year.

 The awards will be presented by the National President of Phi Zeta (or designee) at the sponsoring Phi Zeta chapter’s initiation ceremony, awards banquet, or other appropriate gathering.